-OVERLAY REGULATIONS & EXTERIOR RENOVATION Notes OF EXISTING STRUCTURES Minimum Building Setbacks (Fi Minimum Building Setbacks (From ROW) Front (arterial - Corridor Streets -Washington, Grant, and Bridge) 60 ft.
-Basic zoning requirements in this area range from 40 ft. for R and R-2 to 60 ft. for R-1 and M-1.
-Minimum Building Setbacks (fr om property line) Side 10 ft. or the basic zoning requirements, whichever is greater Basic zoning requirements in this area range from 10 ft. in R-2 to 5 ft. or 30 ft., if adjacent to a residential district, in M-1.
-Need to establish a minimum to maintain some greenspace.
-Rear 10 ft. or the basic zoning requirements, whichever is greater.
-Basic zoning requirements in this area range from 10 ft. in R-2 to 10 ft. or 30 ft., if adjacent to a residential district, in M-1.
-Need to establish a minimum to maintain some greenspace.
-Street Tree Requirements Street trees shall be placed at the rate of one tree for every 30 feet of street frontage.
-Street trees shall be located behind the sidewalk except in cases where there is a designed planting strip in the right-of-way.
-Trees shall not be planted closer than 2 1/2 feet from the face of the curb.
-Trees shall provide at least 8 feet of clearance above sidewalks and 12 feet above roadway surfaces.
-Existing trees may be used as street trees if there will be no damage from the development that will kill or weaken the tree.
-The tree species shall be an appropriate street tree and shall be selected from Clarkesville Native Plant List (see Section 2214).
+OVERLAY REGULATIONS 8 & EXTERIOR RENOVATION Notes

+OF EXISTING STRUCTURES

+Minimum Building Setbacks (From ROW)

+Front (arterial - Corridor Basic zoning requirements in

+Streets -Washington, Grant, this area range from 40 ft. for

+and Bridge) R and R-2 to 60 ft. for R-1 and

+M-1.

+Minimum Building Setbacks (fr T

+Side 10 ft. or the basic zoning Basic zoning requirements in

+requirements, whichever is this area range from 10 ft. in

+greater R-2 to 5 ft. or 30 ft., if

+adjacent to a residential

+district, in M-1.
+Need to

+establish a minimum to

+maintain some greenspace.

+Rear 10 ft. or the basic zoning Basic zoning requirements in

+requirements, whichever is this area range from 10 ft. in

+greater.
+R-2 to 10 ft. or 30 ft., if

+adjacent to a residential

+district, in M-1.
+Need to

+establish a minimum to

+maintain some greenspace.

+Street Tree Requirements Street trees shall be placed at t

+30 feet of street frontage.
+Street trees shall be located

+behind the sidewalk except in o

+designed planting strip in the r

+planted closer than 2 1/2 feet

+Trees shall provide at least 8 feet of clearance above

+sidewalks and 12 feet above roadway surfaces.
+Existing trees

+may be used as street trees if there will be no damage from

+the development that will kill or weaken the tree.
+The tree

+species shall be an appropriate street tree and shall be

+selected from Clarkesville Native Plant List (see Section

+2214).

 Maximum Building Heights 50 ft. or basic zoning Basic zoning requirements in

 (ft.) requirements, whichever is this area range from 35 ft. for

-(100) less.
+(10.) less.
 R and R-1B to 50 ft. for R-2 to

-1.0001 100 ft. for M-1.
+1.000.
+100 ft. for M-1.

 Maximum Lot Coverage (%) Basic zoning requirements Basic zoning requirements

-8 34 3 3 range from 25% in R to 35%
+Widamidin Lot Coverage (70) Basic Zonnig requirements range from 25% in R to 35%

 in R-1B and R-2 to 60% in M-

 1. Controls on setbacks,

 building height and width,

 and minimum parking

 standards will help to control

 building site.

-Off-Street Parking Requiremen
+Off-Street Parking Requiremen its

 Minimum Spaces - g requirements specified in the

 basic zoning requirements.
-VAI
+VA

-Nainting and the self-self-self-self-self-self-self-self- allowed for fewer spaces when
+allowed for fewer spaces when n property owner can justify.

 Minimum Loading Spaces Not less than minimum loading

 in the basic zoning requiremen

-be allowed for fewer spaces w nen property owner can
+be allowed for fewer spaces when property owner can

+justify.

-Minimum Parking Space Size justify.
-Basic zoning requirements (160)) sa ft for all districts)
+Minimum Parking Space Size Basic zoning requirements (160 sq. ft. for all districts)

 Setback from Public ROW Same as building setbacks.
-5 sq. it. ioi all districts)

 Setback from Residential Basic zoning requirements (25 ft. for all districts)

-District Dasie zermig requirements (25 ta to an alsa leas,
+District Dentities Let Buffers

-Parking Lot Buffers Parking shall incorporate a sigh nt observing hedge screen.
-The
+Parking Lot Buffers Parking shall incorporate a sigh

-screen shall grow to be at least

-finished grade of the parking a rea, except for required vision
+screen shall grow to be at least finished grade of the parking a

 clearance zones.
-The screen m ay be achieved by a
+The screen m

-combination of earth moundin
+combination of earth moundin •

-Parking Lot Landscaping Parking lot landscaping shall co onsist of a minimum of 7% of
+Parking Lot Landscaping Parking lot landscaping shall co

-the total parking area plus the
+Tarking Lot Landscaping the total parking area plus the

 each seven parking spaces for

-each five parking spaces for sid . •
+each five parking spaces for sid

-species shall be an appropriate
+species shall be an appropriate . •

-and shall be selected from Clar •
+and shall be selected from Clar

 Section 2214).
-The landscaped -
+The landscaped •

-shrubs and/or groundcover to ground within five years.
-Lands
+shrubs and/or groundcover to -

+ground within five years.
+Landscaped areas shall be evenly
-- •

-distributed throughout the parking area and parking perimeter at the required ratio.
+distributed throughout the parking area and parking

+perimeter at the required ratio.

 Lighting Any light and all lighting for It is the intent of this section

 parking areas or for the to prevent light from spilling

 external illumination of over to adjacent properties in